alexderv/Active-Directory-Home-Lab/README.md

-# 🧠 Home Lab Setup: Windows Server 2019
+# 🧠 Active Directory Home Lab Setup

 This project documents my hands-on experience building a basic enterprise network simulation using **Oracle VirtualBox** and **Windows Server 2019**.
 I successfully set up a domain controller, DHCP server, and a Windows 10 client joined to the domain.